-With the Andes shining in the bright morning sunlight, it was easy to forget that the weather had caused a state of emergency to be issued around much of the country just two days before.
+With the Andes shining in the bright morning sunlight, it was easy to forget that the weather had caused a state of emergency to be issued around much of the country just 2 days before.
 But even though a stroll around the town’s Sunday market had me wishing I hadn’t left my sunglasses on the bus, a reminder soon came.
 A massive rainstorm hit early afternoon, sending everyone running for the covered part of the market.

 This isn’t unusual for Peru at this time of year, as the rainy season usually runs from January to April.
 I was warned by PRISMA, a local NGO, that the weather in March could cause roads to become impassable, particularly in Northern Peru, likely affecting my field visit to the Tambogrande mine.

-The cause of this torrential rain and flooding – which is reportedly the worst in two decades – is the sudden rise in surface ocean water around Peru, known as an El Niño.
-The links between El Niño effects and climate change have been documented by scientists, with some predicting that increasing global temperatures will lead to more El Niños.
+The cause of this torrential rain and flooding – reportedly the worst in 2 decades – is the sudden rise in surface ocean water around Peru, known as an El Niño.
+The links between El Niño effects and climate change have been documented by scientists.
+Some predict that increasing global temperatures will lead to more El Niños.

 Indeed, the government has come under criticism from the opposition parties and in the international press for failing to have preventative measures in place.
-This seems like quite an oversight, given the devastation caused by El Niño here in 1998 and the fact that Peru is one of the most vulnerable countries in the world to the impact of climate change.
-Aside from the possibility that warming global temperatures will cause the coastal climate to become tropical, there is already evidence of glacier retreat, resulting in water shortages and that will force people to adapt their livelihoods.
+This seems like quite an oversight, given the devastation caused by El Niño here in 1998.
+Plus Peru is one of the most vulnerable countries in the world to the impact of climate change.
+Aside from the possibility that warming global temperatures will cause the coastal climate to become tropical, there is already evidence of glacier retreat.
+This retreat will result in water shortages and that will force people to adapt their livelihoods.

-It remains to be seen whether the current situation will have any impact on government policy, or if the chaotic scenes and loss of life will spur the population into action.
-As with other climate-affected countries, it is the poor in Peru, especially in the Andes, who feel the effects of environmental change first as it starts to affect their livelihoods.
-It is also the poor in the coastal regions who have so far borne the brunt of the flooding, but the effects are being felt in the richer areas of Lima, such as Miraflores and Barranco, where there are many more affluent people experiencing a lack of power as well as water and food shortages.
+It remains to be seen whether the current situation will have any impact on government policy.
+Or if the chaotic scenes and loss of life will spur the population into action.
+It is the poor in Peru, especially in the Andes, who feel the effects first, as it impacts their livelihoods.
+It is also the poor in the coastal regions who have so far borne the brunt of the flooding.
+But richer areas of Lima, such as Miraflores and Barranco are also feeling the effects.
+Here there are many more affluent people experiencing a lack of power, as well as water and food shortages.